-The resumption of human subjects research will occur in stages and will be linked to the university’s resumption of research and other activities more generally.
-Researchers should monitor Office of the Vice President for Research and Human Subjects Office communications and websites to determine the restrictions or requirements currently in place for human subjects research.
+Researchers should monitor Office of the Vice President for Research and Human Subjects Office communications and websites for any restrictions or changes affecting human subjects research.
 All research visits should continue to be conducted by virtual means whenever possible.

 Human Subjects Guidance

-The following guiding principles should be applied to all research conducted by UI researchers as restrictions are slowly lifted:
+The following guiding principles should be applied to all research conducted by UI researchers:

 - Health and safety of research participants and study teams remain the priority